adnin/angular-universal/README.md

 ## Development server

-Two different dev servers are provided:

-* The universal dev server which enable SSR (build `browser` and `server` targets) ;
-* The [SPA](https://en.wikipedia.org/wiki/Single-page_application) dev server which is a [webpack dev server](https://github.com/webpack/webpack-dev-server) (build `browser` target only).

-SPA dev server can be useless (or "broken"): it depends on your server implementation.

-### Universal dev server

-Run `npm run dev` (or `npx ng-udkc`) for an universal dev server.
+Run `ng serve` to start universal dev server.
 Navigate to [http://localhost:4000/](http://localhost:4000/).

 The app will automatically hot-reload on server and browser sides if you change any of the source files.

-The server will automatically restart if a change occured in `metafiles` and `metadirs` defined in [udk.container.js](./udk.container.js).
+The full compilation will automatically restart if a hot chunk can't be applied on server side.

+Tip: run `ng serve -c spa` to disable server side rendering of routes only.

 [![Universal dev server with ng-udkc](https://i.imgur.com/vPzCMBk.gif)](https://imgur.com/a/cpbhHgg)

-### SPA dev server

-Run `npm run dev:spa` (or `npx ng serve --hmr`) for a SPA dev server Navigate to [http://localhost:4200/](http://localhost:4200/).

-The app will automatically reload if you change any of the browser source files.

-Note: the universal dev server provide an SPA mode too if you navigate to the `index.html`: [http://localhost:4000/index.html](http://localhost:4000/index.html).

 ## Code scaffolding